The Password Spreadsheet: Why NOT to store your passwords in Excel

 While various online entities may offer ‘secure’ Excel password templates, the level of security provided is no match for a criminal cybercriminal.

 It’s this simple: the lack of built-in security, data loss, and security updates that you get with a spreadsheet template is making your organization highly vulnerable to attack.

 How do you eliminate the risk of using Excel for storing enterprise passwords?

-The answer is to switch to purpose-designed, automated Privileged Access Management software.
-A full-featured product built to manage privileged accounts and privileged account access not only provides security but enables you to focus on other IT operations and enterprise priorities.
+The answer is to switch to purpose-designed, automated Privileged Access Management solution.
+A full-featured product built to protect your privileged accounts with enterprise-level password management capabilities not only provides security but enables you to focus on other IT operations and priorities.

 The key features of a strong privileged account management solution include:

-– Ability to store, manage, and share passwords with your team
+- The ability to store, manage, and share passwords with your team

 - Top-level security with audit and compliance features for your organization

 - Real-time management and disaster recovery